Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-In case the APIService instance is already linked to an asset prior to add the credential request definition, you have to create a new release of the asset and a new release of the product to take the modification into consideration in the Marketplace.
+If the APIService instance is already linked to an asset prior to adding the credential request definition, you must create a new release of the asset and a new release of the product to take the modification into consideration in the Marketplace.

 Otherwise, create an asset based on this service and then a product.
-Publish the product to the marketplace.

-Now that the product is published to a Marketplace, you can subscribe to it to get an active subscription.
+You will be able to see the purpose selector once you publish the product to the Marketplace, subscribe to it to get an active subscription, and then request access.

-Once the subscription is active, you can request access.
-You should be able to see the purpose selector:

 ![Access Request screen](/Images/central/integrate_with_central/AccessRequestDefinition.png)